Pablo Picasso - the life of an artist

 Before you start your Art Day show these FREE motivational videos.
 Children will realise they can draw, and no one in the world draws as they do – something to be really proud of.

-Easy Drawing Tutorials to enhance your Pablo Picasso project
+Easy Drawing Tutorials to enhance your Pablo Picasso Lesson Plans

 Why not enhance your art lessons with our easy drawing and painting tutorial videos, especially designed for children.
 All the basic steps are covered; sketching, measuring, tonal drawing and shading in a simple step by step approach.
 Before you know it, they will be drawing bottles and still life like Pablo Picasso himself.